 Remember that they were told that Jesus was no longer in the burial place because Jesus was alive and that the women must go and find Jesus' other friends to tell them the good news?
-According to the Gospel of Mark, what did the women do?
-In the Gospel of Mark, the women were so afraid that they said nothing to anyone.

-According to the Gospel of Mark, it was then that Jesus appeared to Mary Magdalene.
-So Mary Magdalene went and told Jesus' companions.
-They were mourning and weeping because they thought Jesus was still dead.
+Jesus then first appeared to Mary Magdalene.
+So Mary Magdalene went and told Jesus' friends.
+They were crying and were very sad because they thought Jesus was still dead.
 But when they heard that he was alive and that Mary Magdalene had seen her, they could not believe it.